-A few weeks ago a reader emailed to tell me about an amazing wholesome chocolate chip cookie she’d created using a recipe from Cookie Madness as a base.
-Along with whole wheat flour, she’d used a reduced saturated fat spread for butter, added maple flavoring, and the most interesting change – substituted coconut sugar for brown sugar.
+A few weeks ago a reader emailed to tell me about some chocolate chip cookies she’d created using a recipe from Cookie Madness.
+She made some very smart changes.
+Along with using whole wheat flour, she used a reduced saturated fat spread for butter, added maple flavoring, and the most interesting change – substituted coconut palm sugar for brown sugar.

-I’d heard of palm sugar, but never coconut sugar.
+I’d heard of palm sugar, but never coconut palm sugar.
 The palm sugar I knew was sold in dried clumps at Asian food stores and came in various hues.
-Through a little Internet research, I found out palm sugar and coconut sugar were used interchangeably, but were from different sources.
-They came from at least four different varieties of palms, were mixed with different ingredients depending on which country they came from, and were sold in different consistencies.
+Through a little Internet research, I found out palm sugar and coconut sugar are used interchangeably, but are from different sources.
+They come from at least four different varieties of palms, are mixed with different ingredients depending on country of origin, and are sold in different consistencies.
 There was the aforementioned clump, the granulated kind like the reader used and a pasty, moist type in a can which I accidentally bought my mistake.
 It has it’s own uses, but that’s another story.

 - 1 1/4 cups (170 grams) whole wheat flour (spoon and sweep)** King Arthur